Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

         ./VBoxLinuxAdditions.run
         ```
         - Will enable clipboard sharing etc
+        - Alternative on Ubuntu
+        ```
+        sudo apt install virtualbox-guest-dkms virtualbox-guest-x11 virtualbox-guest-utils
+        ```
+        - `virtualbox-guest-x11` can be dropped on headless system
     - VM will capture mouse pointer.
 Use `Right-CTRL` to "free" pointer again.
     - Create snapshots on image overview (Burger symbol on the right)
+        - Load snapshots for different configuration stages
+    - Configure network for ssh
+        - Install `openssh-server`
+        - Shutdown VM
+        - In VirtualBox window -> File -> Host Network Manager -> Verify that network device is configured `vboxnet0`
+        - In virtual machine's settings -> Network -> Adapter 2 -> Enable and set Host only adapter `vboxnet0`
+        - Boot VM
+        - Verify additional network device `enp0s8` and check for ip address.
+In my case `192.168.56.101`
+        - On host machine `ssh vmuser@192.168.56.101`

 ## Vagrant